zealous-tech/forked-playwright-mcp/README.md

 - `--device`: Emulate mobile device
 - `--executable-path <path>`: Path to the browser executable
 - `--headless`: Run browser in headless mode (headed by default)
 - `--host <host>`: Host to bind server to.
 Default is localhost.
-Use 0.0.0.0 to bind to all interfaces.
+Use 0.0.0.0 to bind to all interfaces
 - `--ignore-https-errors`: Ignore https errors
 - `--isolated`: Keep the browser profile in memory, do not save it to disk
+- `--no-image-responses`: Do not send image responses to the client
+- `--no-sandbox`: Disable the sandbox for all process types that are normally sandboxed
 - `--output-dir`: Directory for output files
 - `--port <port>`: Port to listen on for SSE transport
 - `--proxy-bypass <bypass>`: Comma-separated domains to bypass proxy, for example ".com,chromium.org,.domain.com"'
 - `--proxy-server <proxy>`: Proxy server, for example "http://myproxy:3128" or "socks5://myproxy:8080"'
+- `--storage-state <path>`: Path to the storage state file for isolated sessions
 - `--user-agent <ua string>`: Specify user agent string
 - `--user-data-dir <path>`: Path to the user data directory.
 If not specified, a temporary directory will be created
 - `--viewport-size <size>`: Specify browser viewport size in pixels, for example "1280, 720"